SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param str enrollmentTypeId: The enrollment type ID of the enrollment.
     :param dict enrollmentFlags: The enrollment custom flags.
     :param dict requestData: The enrollment data related to the enrollment itself.
+    :param dict contextualData: Information about the context of the enrollment
     :param list biometricData: The enrollment biometric data, this can be partial data.
     :param dict biographicData: The enrollment biographic data.
     :param list documentData: The enrollment biometric data, this can be partial data.